usnistgov/oar-sdp/README.md

 ```
  <script src="assets/env.js"></script>
 ```
-This tag reads the values at runtime.
+This tag causes the values to be read at runtime.

 ## Developing the Apps